DavisPL-Teaching/261/project/overview.md

 - Formally verified software is much more difficult to develop than normal software!
 As a rule of thumb, expect to spend **approximately 10x** the time that you would normally spend on the project to get the software working.
 Please keep this in mind!
 For example, you shouldn't have an application with too many features; focus on the simplest possible version of your application or a "minimum working prototype" that will demonstrate the main ideas.

-- In my experience, most people tend to overestimate how much work a project will require, even for *unverified* software!
+- In my experience, most people tend to underestimate how much work a project will require, even for *unverified* software!

-- At the same time, I would much rather you work on a project that is related to your research interests even if it turns out to be difficult and you do not fully succeed, than you pick an "easy" project that isn't related to your interests.
+- At the same time, do be ambitious!
+I would much rather you work on a project that is related to your research interests even if it turns out to be difficult and you do not fully succeed, than you pick an "easy" project that isn't related to your interests.
 The purpose of the project proposal is to help gauge your project difficulty so that I can give you some feedback before you get started.

 Thinking about verification properties: what will you verify about your software?